 International nexus in Tarn Taran blast case: NIA takes over probe

-New Delhi, Sep 21: The probe into the Tarn Taran blast case has been taken over by the National Investigation Agency.
+New Delhi, Sep 21: The probe into the Tarn Taran blast case has been taken over by the National Investigation Agency (NIA).
 The blast had left two dead and one injured earlier this month.

 An NIA official told OneIndia that the agency took over the probe considering the international nexus involving terrorists from Punjab and Pakistan.
-The probe was taken over after the Punjab's government recommendation to hand over the probe was accepted by the Centre.
+The probe was taken over after Punjab's government recommendation to hand over the probe was accepted by the Centre.

 The case on hand relates to the explosion that took place in a vacant plot on the outskirts of Pandori Goal village in Tarn Taran.
 Two died and one person was injured.
 Investigations by the Punjab police led to the arrest of persons.